Guidance on land-related compensation disputes

 - damage to lands caused by the operations of the company;

-- loss of or damage to livestock or other personal property;
+- loss of or damage to livestock or other personal property or moveable affected by the operations of the company;

-- any other factors that the Commission considers appropriate.
+- any other factors that the Commission considers appropriate; and

 There is no participant funding available for CER compensation hearings.